coeusite/PM-TDC-PLOT/README.md

 This project is designed for parsing data from **TSI 3321**, and it is a mini project that uses **Python 3** to create a time-diameter-count plot of particular matters.

+Unfortunately, the output figures **CANNOT** help understand the growth process of particule matter, because TSI 3321 cannot monitor particule matters with a diameter less than 500 nm.

 In the plot, X-axis refers to time, Y-axis indicates diameter and the color at point (x, y) is the count of particular matters with diameter y at time x.

 Raw txt files in the "data/raw/" folder would be automatically parsed during initialization